-The "oral" final exam will be composed of expressive, comprehensive and receptive skills in natural (live) one-on-one conversations with the instructor for up to 10 minutes.
-The mark will be based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
+The "oral" final exam will be composed of expressive, comprehensive, and receptive skills in natural (live) one-on-one conversations with the instructor for up to 10 minutes.
+The mark will based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
 More details will be provided on eClass.
+Our oral examination will take place using the Zoom app.